shivanshdave/2020-432/post-class/README.md

         - Have you emailed Dr. Love to tell him you've completed the CWRU course evaluation at https://webapps.case.edu/courseevals/?
     - Group 1 consists of the "Not Guaranteed an A" and "Have done evaluation" group.
 Their work will be graded first.
     - Group 2 consists of the "Guaranteed an A" and "Have done evaluation" group.
 Dr. Love will grade these after Group 1.
     - Group 3 consists of the "Not Guaranteed an A" and "Have Not done evaluation" group.
-These will be graded after Group 2.
+These follow Group 2.
     - Group 4 consists of the "Guaranteed an A" and "Have Not done evaluation" group.
 These will be graded last.
         - If you want your grade sooner, do the course evaluation and then let Dr. Love know via email that you have.
 - People who did the alternate assignment for Project 2 or for Quiz 2 have an email from me indicating their grade on that work.